Welcome to my updated Robocash review.

 The Robocash Group

 First we need to talk about the Robocash Group, which is the group of lending companies offering all the loans on Robocash.
-It was founded by Sergey Sedov in 2013 in Russia.
+It was founded by Sergey Sedov in 2013.

 We’ll have a look at the group’s financial situation later on, when we get to the buyback guarantee on Robocash.

 The Robocash P2P Platform